 - Don't leave gas-powered machines running in an enclosed area.

-- Store gas in a proper container, clearly marked, G-A-S.
+- Store gas in a proper container and clearly mark it.

 Now let's look at safety precautions for some specific power equipment.